kishanpatel789/kp_data_dev_site/content/posts/024_ProcessJSONWithjq.md

 This returns the value `"Hogwarts"` for the key `"school"`.

-Want to extract an array?
+Want to extract those students?
 No problem:

 ```bash
 > jq '.students' hogwarts.json